Why Legacy Doesn’t Have to Be Loud

 Emotional Resonance Outlasts Recognition

 I create art that holds a presence.
 Work that people don’t just see, they feel.
-And over time, I’ve come to realise that this is what legacy actually is.
+Over time, I’ve come to understand that this is what legacy actually is.

 I don’t share everything I create.
 Not because I’m unsure of it, but because some work is meant to be offered with care.
-My Legacy Thread series was born from this truth.
+Some things are not designed for mass consumption.
+They are designed for intimacy.

 Quiet doesn’t mean disconnected.
 It means intentional.
 Selective.
 Rooted.